Federal court allows D.C. church to hold services outdoors despite coronavirus restrictions

 Capitol Hill Baptist, which had twice sought a waiver before suing, centered its argument on comparing D.C.
 Mayor Muriel E. Bowser’s ban on religious gatherings over 100 with her toleration and encouragement of massive anti-racism protests over the summer.
 The church’s brief notes that Bowser (D) appeared at a huge anti-racism rally in June, that the city police have been assigned to such events and that her office has not enforced its own ban on outdoor gatherings of more than 50 people.

 Similar arguments have been made by a handful of congregations around the country pushing back against various coronavirus restrictions, and rulings have gone both ways.
-On Friday, a federal judge in Brooklyn denied a request by the national Orthodox Jewish organization Agudath Israel of America to block restrictions on gatherings at synagogues and other houses of worships imposed by Gov. Andrew M. Cuomo in response to a recent increase in coronavirus cases in certain Zip codes.
+On Friday, a federal judge in Brooklyn denied a request by the national Orthodox Jewish organization Agudath Israel of America to block restrictions on gatherings at synagogues and other houses of worships imposed by Gov. Andrew M. Cuomo (D) in response to a recent increase in coronavirus cases in certain Zip codes.
 The judge found that the governor’s action did not violate the free exercise of religion.

-The District argued that Capitol Hill Baptist has other options, such as breaking into smaller groups for services, or meeting on line.
+The District argued that Capitol Hill Baptist has other options, such as breaking into smaller groups for services or meeting online.

 “But the District misses the point.
 It ignores the church’s sincerely held (and undisputed) belief about the theological importance of gathering in person as a full congregation,” wrote Judge Trevor N. McFadden.
 “The District may think that its proposed alternatives are sensible substitutes. … But “it is not for [the District] to say that [the Church’s] religious beliefs” about the need to meet together as one corporal body “are mistaken or insubstantial.”